Master of Science in Civil Engineering

 @ These subjects are included in the list of reimbursable courses for Continuing Education Fund (CEF).

-All subjects including Individual Project will be offered either in Semester 1 or Semester 2.
 Most Core subjects are offered in alternate years while some subjects are offered every year.

 - A Bachelor's degree with Honours in civil engineering or an equivalent qualification.